oat-sa/tao-i18n-tools/README.md

 $ npm i -D @oat-sa/taoI18nTools
 ```

-Following tools are available to be used in this pacakge:
+Following tools are available to be used in this package:

-## extractTranslations
+## Extract Translations

-The Extract Translation tool can be used to parse a given directory and extract all the strings to a POT file.
+The extract translation tool can be used to parse a given directory and extract all the strings to a POT file.

-Following formats are supported by the extractTranslations tool at the moment:
+Following formats are supported by the extract translations tool at the moment:

 -   `.js`
 -   `.svelte`